tsalb/sfdc-lightning-service-components/README.md

 ```

 ## Wiring Up DataService
-Notice the method call here in `service.fetchAccountCombobox`.
-This is something that is defined in the Service Component like this.
+Notice the `service.fetchAccountCombobox` method call above.
+This is something that is defined in the Service Component like below.
 Notice this method doesn't have any parameters, only a callback:
 ```html
 <!-- DataService.cmp -->
 <aura:component controller="DataServiceCtrl">